 He added: "But, for broader economic reasons, and broader reasons within the trust as a whole, the trustees decided in December that they're no longer able to provide that support.

-"The current support will end in the middle of October this year, 2013."'Merger or takeover'
+"The current support will end in the middle of October this year, 2013."

 He said the trust would like to explore options such as a merger with another school or a parent or staff-led takeover.

 He added: "The worst-case scenario would be that we don't find another interested partner or another school or a group of parents that wish to take it over, and we would be facing closure ultimately because we would not be able to go on trading without being able to cover our costs."